-OKLAHOMA CITY -- A new chief medical examiner was named Monday to take over the embattled state agency.
+OKLAHOMA CITY -- A new chief medical examiner has been named to take over the embattled state agency.

 Crystal Brannon is one of the countless Oklahomans forced to wait for answers about her loved one's death.
-Because of a huge backlog of cases at the M.E.'s office, it took five months to find out why her brother died.
+Because of a huge backlog of cases at the medical examiner's office, it took five months to find out why her brother died.

 "Why does it take five months to get a report back?"
 Brannon said.

-"A thousand is too many and our doctors agree," Ballard said.
+"A thousand is too many and our doctors agree," Cherokee Ballard, a spokesperson for the ME's office, said.

 "He knows everything we're facing.
-So, the fact that he's willing to come in and help us, we're very grateful," Ballard said.
+So, the fact that he's willing to come in and help us, we're very grateful," she said.

-Beyond the huge backlog and loss of accreditation, Pfeifer faces the agency's numerous lawsuits, deteriorating facilities and dwindling funding sources, not to mention the strained working environment created by accusations of sexual harassment.
+Beyond the huge backlog, Pfeifer faces the agency's numerous lawsuits, deteriorating facilities, lost accreditation and dwindling funding sources, not to mention the strained working environment created by accusations of sexual harassment.

 "We need some direction and we think that this will help us," Ballard said.

-"I hope that it instills some confidence in some of the families who are waiting for their answers," Ballard said.
+"I hope that it instills some confidence in some of the families who are waiting for their answers," she said.